-There are two reasons why ECG analysis is inhibited when the motion alert occurs, and why the rescuer should remove the source of the motion whenever possible:
+There are two reasons why ECG analysis is delayed when the motion alert occurs, and why the rescuer should remove the source of the motion whenever possible:

-- Such motion may cause artifact in the ECG signal.
-This artifact may occasionally cause the Shock Adivosry System to reach an incorrect decision. - The motion may be caused by a rescuer's interventions.
+- 1 Such motion may cause artifact in the ECG signal.
+This artifact can cause a nonshockable ECG rhythm to look like a shockable rhythm.
+For example, chest compressions during asystole can look like shockable ventricular tachycardia.
+Artifact can also cause a shockable ECG rhythm to look like a nonshockable rhythm.
+For example, chest compressions during ventricular fibrillation can look like an organized and, therefore, nonshockable rhythm. - 2 The motion may be caused by a rescuer's interventions.
 To reduce the risk of inadvertently shocking a rescuer, the motion alert prompts the rescuer to move away from the patient.
 This will stop the motion and ECG analysis will proceed.